Toriality/my-devlog/readme.md

 </details>

+## DevLog #24 - 24.04.2023

+The last two days I've decided to make some updates on our old codebase.
+Specifically the DailyPicks, TrendingPosts, and other outdated functions that were taking up valuable space.
+I decided to remove these functions since they are no longer being used on our current server and have been deprecated.

+Also, I took the time to modify the routes and functions for the Users and Reviews.
+I made sure that they are in line with the current server code's standards.

+In summary, a fairly good amount of code has been decreased, and the quality of the codebase has been improved by a bit.

+Well, that's all for today.
+Hope you all have a great week! :wink:

 ## DevLog #23 - 22.04.2023

 Hello everybody!
 I have recently developed new functions that enable users to download missions and projects in a .zip file format.